In business, one of the toughest challenges is to build strategies to outclass your competitors.

 You will learn a lot about your competitor’s plans to expand and insight into new products.

-There is no any doubt that setting up Google Alerts is a smart idea.
+There is no doubt that setting up Google Alerts is a smart idea.
 It will offer you a competitive edge by providing you with the latest information on your rivals’ plans.

 Are you overwhelmed by the term Search Engine Optimization (or SEO in short)?